tedtoal/XPT2046_Touchscreen_TT/README.md

 # XPT2046_Touchscreen_TT

-## Changes PaulStoffregen/XPT_2046_Touchscreen with functions for setting and getting thresholds
+## Changes to Paul Stoffregen's XPT_2046_Touchscreen with function for setting thresholds

 *XPT2046_Touchscreen_TT* is an Arduino C++ library that supports the XPT2046 resistive touchscreen controllers used on many low cost TFT displays.
 It is a copy of the library made by Paul Stoffregen named *XPT_2046_Touchscreen*, with these changes: